Retiree Heeds CPA’s Advice to ‘Get a Mortgage’ — and Keeps Her Wealth Working

 Their reasoning was clear.
 Keeping her assets invested would allow her money to continue working for her in the market, rather than tying it up in a single illiquid asset.
 In addition, carrying a mortgage could provide tax advantages, helping reduce the effective cost of borrowing and allowing her to keep more money in her pocket.

-The Challenge: Qualifying Without Traditional Income, A Case for Asset-Based Loan
+The Challenge: Qualifying Without Traditional Income

 While the strategy made sense financially, there was a problem.
 As a retiree, she didn’t have sufficient traditional income to qualify for the mortgage payment her advisors recommended.

 This is a common issue for retirees: significant assets, but not enough qualifying income under standard lending guidelines.
-Paying cash would have been easy—but it would have undermined the broader financial strategy her advisory team supported.
+Paying cash would have been easy — but it would have undermined the broader financial strategy her advisory team supported.

 The Strategy: Using Assets to Qualify for a Mortgage